The Dracaena Massangeana is also known as the Corn Plant or the happy plant because of its simple nature of this plant.

-Dracaena Massangeana likes to be kept under temperatures of 65 and 72 degrees Fahrenheit (18-22 degrees Celsius).
+Dracaena Massangeana likes to be kept at 65 and 72 degrees Fahrenheit (18-22 degrees Celsius).

-Generally, temperatures below 55 degrees Fahrenheit (12.7 degrees Celsius) is harmful to your plant.
+Generally, temperatures below 55 degrees Fahrenheit (12.7 degrees Celsius) harm your plant.

-Dracaena Massangeana will survive under the natural humidity in a room since it is a house plant, but it would grow better under higher humidity levels, as it originates from tropical Africa.
+Dracaena Massangeana will survive in a room’s natural humidity since it is a house plant.
+Still, it would grow better under higher humidity levels, as it originates from tropical Africa.
 Keep the humidity range between 40 to 60 percent.

-You can control the humidity levels by using a commercial humidifier or by placing a pebble tray next to the plant.
-When using a pebble tray, make sure that the water reaches just below the pebbles.
+You can control the humidity levels using a commercial humidifier or placing a pebble tray next to the plant.
+When using a pebble tray, ensure the water reaches just below the pebbles.